-8 Tips for Improving Membership Renewal Letters and Emails
+8 Simple Tips to Improve Your Membership Renewal Letters and Emails

 As you prepare for this year’s membership renewal campaign, be sure to take the time to review and update your renewal letter or email.
 For many organizations this is the key tool in your renewal toolbox.
 After all, unlike your newsletters or website, your renewal letter or email offers an opportunity to speak directly to your member.
 And since retaining members and keeping them active and engaged is critical - it might just be the most important communications piece you’ll send this year!